So you love yoga.

 Teaching yoga for more than 15 years I’ve heard this a lot.
 And I’ve also struggled to keep consistent practices.
 But I’ve learned a few tricks along the way.
 During the nine months, we help you to build yoga into your life.
 This is what it takes to really bring your practice to the next level.

 We teach you how to develop habits, so you no longer have to rely on willpower.
+We also teach you what are mala beads and why there so important to use.
 The training touches on several areas: wellness with ayurveda, meditation, pranayama, yoga postures and even personal philosophy.
 Our student in the past have noted that the nine month training gave them the accountability they needed to put their desires into action.

 This is by far my favorite part of the yoga teacher training.
 As humans we need other people.
 This need is inbuilt into our genetic code.
 We rely on others to survive.
 Modern life can be isolating.
 We watch social media, but how often do we really connect with others?
 Lots happens over nine months, and some of the work is hard.
 But by the end the group energy is coherent, strong and lasting.
 Teaching the training is one of the most gratifying things I do for the yoga studio.